melikeguler99/case_study/README.md

 ```
 The important features are:

-- `qcpipe.nf` – contains the main Nextflow script that calls all processes in the workflow.
+- `qcPipe.nf` – contains the main Nextflow script that calls all processes in the workflow.
 - `nextflow.config` – contains default parameters used by the pipeline.
 - `scripts/` – contains Python scripts called by the workflow processes.